sola-st/RepairAgent/README.md

 ### Replicate GitBugsJava Experiment
 GitBugsJava is another dataset for program repair evaluation.

  1. First,prepare the GitBugsJava VM.
 Since this dataset requires a heavy VM (at least 140 GB of disk), we could not include it in this artifact.
-We add more detailed instruction on how to prepare such VM.
+We added more detailed instruction on how to prepare such VM.
 Please check the step by step process here: https://github.com/gitbugactions/gitbug-java

  2. Copy the repository of RepairAgent inside the VM.